appcircleio/appcircle-docusaurus/docs/marketplace/github-marketplace/enterprise-app-store/index.md

 **Compatible Agents:**

-- macOS
-- Ubuntu
+- macos-14 (arm64)
-- Ventura
+- Ubuntu-22.04

 :::caution
-We currently support **Appcircle Cloud**, with **self-hosted** support planned in our roadmap.
+Currently, plugins are only compatible to use with **Appcircle Cloud**. **Self-hosted** support will be available in future releases.
 :::

 ### Discover Action

-You can discover more about this action and install it by: https://github.com/marketplace/actions/appcircle-enterprise-store
+You can discover more about this action and install it from: https://github.com/marketplace/actions/appcircle-enterprise-store

-### How to Add the Appcircle Enterprise App Store Task Extension to Your Pipeline
+### How to Add the Appcircle Enterprise App Store Action to Your Pipeline

-To install the Appcircle Enterprise App Store action, add the following step to your pipeline at the end:
+To use the Appcircle Enterprise App Store action, add the following step to your pipeline at the end:

 ```yml
 - name: Publish App to Appcircle Enterprise App Store